×

 Frequently Asked Questions

-How to make mashed potatoes?
+How to cook mashed potatoes?

 To make mashed potatoes begin by washing and peeling your choice of potatoes, russets tend to work best for light and fluffy mashed potatoes and yellow, white, and red potatoes are good for rich and creamy mashed potatoes.
 Blue/Purple potatoes can be used, however, to retain their color they should be steamed in their skins and peeled after cooking.